What is an Apprenticeship?

 The Army has created programs called Career Skills Programs (CSPs) based on Army Regulation AR 600-81, Chapter 8.
 This program is designed to provide credentialing, training, and apprenticeships to active duty service members who will soon be leaving the service with the intent that the training results in job offers.
 Many of these programs are pre-apprenticeship programs from the construction trades.
 The program is open to all service members, but Soldiers have priority.
 Service members can access them within their 180 window prior to their ETS.

-It depends.
 Most construction apprenticeships will take veterans discharged under any status.
 Some will take any discharge status but will vary based on the reason for discharge.
 Many times it is not the apprenticeship program that will limit service members based on discharge but the type of discharge may limit you on the project you can work on.
-Do not let your discharge status stop you from pursuing an apprenticeship as many of them will support you through the program as long as you are dedicated and hard working.
+Do not let your discharge status stop you from pursuing an apprenticeship as many of them will support you through the program as long as you are dedicated and hard-working.

 WorkSource is a statewide partnership of state, local and nonprofit agencies that provides an array of employment and training services to job seekers and employers in Washington.